Jordan Williams (linebacker, born 1997): BC Lions

 Williams signed with the BC Lions of the Canadian Football League (CFL) on December 16, 2020, joining rookie Jordan Williams from East Carolina University.
 He was released on July 26, 2021.

 San Antonio Brahmas

 Williams was drafted by the San Antonio Brahmas of the XFL on January 5, 2023, in the XFL Supplemental Draft.
 He was the second-to-last player to be chosen for the team.
 Williams played in 10 games while recording 89 tackles and 12 tackles-for-loss.
 Williams led the XFL in tackles during the 2023 season.
 Williams was also selected to the All-XFL Team and has been noted to being one of the most prolific tacklers.

 After the 2023 season, Williams tried out for the Carolina Panthers of the National Football League (NFL).
 Williams re-signed with the Brahmas on January 29, 2024, and again on August 26, 2024.

 Birmingham Stallions

 On October 3, 2025, Williams signed with the Birmingham Stallions.

+St. Louis Battlehawks

+On January 13, 2026, Williams was selected by the St. Louis Battlehawks in the 2026 UFL Draft.